nikemitosis/LC-LabyrinthianFacilities/change.md

 ### Bugfixes
  - Fixed a bug where radar icons for scrap would still appear if the scrap was destroyed during map generation.
+ - Fixed a bug where client-side network deserialization would fail because

 ### QOL Improvements
 - [#8](https://github.com/nikemitosis/LC-LabyrinthianFacilities/issues/8) Improved prop serialization, props should take ~1/8 the size on disk they were before.